gorkemozucar/Patika-Teleperformance_Homeworks/README.md

 # Patika-Teleperformance_Homeworks
-#All homeworks during the bootcamps will be on this repository.
+#All homeworks during the bootcamp will be on this repository.